justinpferdner/justinpferdner.github.io/_posts/2023-10-12-web-scraping-tutorial.md

 ## Happy Scraping

 That's it!
+Try this tutorial out yourself and test it on websites of your choice.
 Thanks for reading, and feel free to reach out with any questions.